Change Your Habits with Meditation

 Even if you decide to focus on just one breath per day, use that to propel your practice forward, as you may continue to have experiences you won’t be able to come back from.
 And Dufour says this will “create the motivation necessary to continue.”

-if you’re unsure how to start cultivating a practice, try this course, Meditation Made Easy, with Almeiri Santos, a Roundglass meditation teacher, to experience how building this healthy habit may elevate your life.
+If you’re unsure how to start cultivating a practice, try this course, Meditation Made Easy, with Almeiri Santos, a Roundglass meditation teacher, to experience how building this healthy habit may elevate your life.